HF

 Requirements for using HF

-- Safety shower and eyewash has clear running water (checked before each procedure)
+- Safety shower and eyewash with clear running water (Check before each procedure.)

-- Calcium gluconate gel in first aid kit is not expired
+- Calcium gluconate gel in the lab first aid kit (Check that it is not expired.)

 - HF spill kit, preferably with HF acid eater

-- PPE available (neoprene or 22 mil nitrile gloves, safety goggles, face shield, tyvek
+- Appropriate PPE (neoprene or 22 mil nitrile gloves, safety goggles, face shield, tyvek

 suit, acid resistant booties, others, based on written SOP)